leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 ### Handling Input

 The main loop of `feline` is another tail-recursive function, called `process`.
-In order to return a non-zero exit code if any of the inputs could not be read, `process` takes an argument `err` that represents the current return value for the whole program.
+In order to return a non-zero exit code if any of the inputs could not be read, `process` takes an argument `exitCode` that represents the current exit code for the whole program.
 Additionally, it takes a list of input files to be processed.
 ```Lean
 {{#include ../../../examples/feline/2/Main.lean:process}}